graygnuorg/pound/README.md

 statement.
 If any value compares equal, the match succeeds and the service is selected for processing the request.

-By default, the `Host` directive uses exact case-insensitive string match.
+By default, the `Host` directive uses exact case-insensitive string comparison.
 This can be altered by supplying one or more options to it.
 In the example below, we use regular expression matching to achieve the same result as in the configuration above: